sarkershantonu/java-novice-to-advance/generics/example-test/readme.md

 # Test App
 - A calulator class with ADD (or sub or mul or div).
-- Add can perform addition on same type Integer, double, float, string,
+- Add can perform addition on same type Integer, double, float
 - Method returns data type of input parameter.

 # Test Case